-- a) The MCRCB require all motorised paddock transport to be registered.
-Unregistered motorised machines not carrying a BSB pass are not allowed into the BSB paddock. - b) The following conditions apply: - 1) Paddock transport may only be used from 30 minutes prior to the first practice session to 1 hour after the last practice session or race. - 2) Paddock transport is restricted to Competitors and essential Team Personnel only.
+a) The MCRCB require all motorised paddock transport to be registered.
+Unregistered motorised machines not carrying a BSB pass are not allowed into the BSB paddock.

+- b) The following conditions apply: - 1) Paddock transport may only be used from 30 minutes prior to the first practice session to 1 hour after the last practice session or race. - 2) Paddock transport is restricted to Competitors and essential Team Personnel only.
 The paddock is a working area and transport should be restricted to moving pit trolleys, equipment and tyres within the paddock area, and for movements of those with allocated garages to and from the living area.
-Paddock bikes must only be used with care and only when absolutely necessary. - 3) Motorised paddock transport is restricted to well-maintained and fully silenced "step through" scooters (if petrol, max 125cc), exceptions for 4 wheel transport may be given by the MCRCB.

-- 4) Skateboards and similar are not allowed. - 5) Transport is limited to the rider and one passenger if there are facilities to carry a passenger. - 6) Children under 16 years of age (unless a competitor) are not allowed to ride any form of transport in the paddock including cycles.
+Paddock bikes must only be used with care and only when absolutely necessary. - 3) Motorised paddock transport is restricted to well-maintained and fully silenced "step through" scooters prefferably electric max 5KW output (if petrol, max 125cc), exceptions for 4 wheel transport may be given by the MCRCB.
+It is reccomended to have an audible warning device on any electric motorised transport used in the paddock. - 4) Skateboards and similar are not allowed. - 5) Transport is limited to the rider and one passenger if there are facilities to carry a passenger. - 6) Children under 16 years of age (unless a competitor) are not allowed to ride any form of transport in the paddock including cycles.
 This and any other irresponsible behaviour involving paddock transport by anyone connected to a team will result in penalties to the competitior.
-See article B 2.27 for penalties. - 7) All competitors are reminded that scooters are for paddock use only. - 8) Race machines must only be ridden to and from practice, race or technical control and must be ridden in a responsible manner.
+See article B 2.27 for penalties. - All competitors are reminded that scooters are for essential paddock use only. - 8) Race machines must only be ridden to and from practice, race or technical control and must be ridden in a responsible manner.
 Testing in the paddock or any service road or public area is forbidden and may result in exclusion from the meeting. - 9) The maximum speed limit for any vehicle movement within the paddock or on any service road is 10mph.